Disputing paying back a working or child tax credits overpayment

 It's a good idea to send your form and copies of any evidence by Royal Mail Signed For and keep the receipt - you might need to prove when you posted it and when it arrived.

-If you need help writing your letter, visit your nearest Citizens Advice.
-Tell them when the 30-day deadline is and they’ll book you an appointment before then.
+If you need help writing your letter, contact your nearest Citizens Advice - tell them when the 30-day deadline is.

 Complaining about HMRC